 While leading classroom lessons in Alberta, Jason instils an inspiring philosophy: "the more you know about a place, the more you like it.
 The more you like it, the more you'll learn to love it.
 When you love it, you'll be more involved and make it better."

-Through his landmark illustrations, curriculum material, and colouring books for all ages, that's exactly what Jason strives to do.
+Through his landmark illustrations, curriculum material, and coloring books for all ages, that's exactly what Jason strives to do.
 His inspirations are all his life milestones and actively venturing around Edmonton to reignite memories of past experiences.

 "I find it surreal when I'm sitting in my car above something that I used to be eight feet below," says Jason about his time working in Water Distribution and Transmission at EPCOR.
 "When I drive around the city, I can recall places I've been many times before.
 Like an alley we used to go up and down to fix water main breaks, or the fire hydrant we repaired."